PreethiThakur/Github-basics/readme.md

 git branch - this command shows all branches in the local repository

 git branch -d <branchname> - this command deletes the branch mentioned

+git push origin <branchname> - this command pushes local repository branch to the remote repository